A Radius of Robust Feasibility Approach to Directional Sensors in Uncertain Terrain: Radius of Robust Feasibility for Directional Sensor Networks

-Note that the expression in Theorem~\ref{theorem_main} quantifies the robustness margin $\rho$ for the sensor $s_i$ by minimizing over positions $x$ within its nominal Voronoi cell while accounting for the worst-case deviation in each constraint.
+This is the same as where $\xi_{\mathbf{Z}_i}(x, -1) $ denotes the support function of the uncertainty set $ \mathbf{Z}_i $, evaluated in the direction $(x, -1)$.
+We have To ensure all constraints remain satisfied under uncertainty, we consider the minimum over all $i$ and then determine the maximum feasible radius by taking the infimum over all feasible $x \in \mathcal{F} ^{\alpha}$.
+As a result, we deduce which is the required expression, thereby concluding the proof. \end{proof} Note that the expression in Theorem~\ref{theorem_main} quantifies the robustness margin $\rho_i$ for the $i^{th}$ sensor $s_i$ by minimizing over positions $x$ within its nominal Voronoi cell while accounting for the deviations in each constraint.
 The formula enables tractable computation of robust Voronoi regions even under spatial uncertainty.
-Next, we state the following theorem, which will be helpful in our application of directional sensor network area coverage for selecting the working direction of a particular sensor. \begin{theorem} The working direction of a sensor to maximize the coverage is towards a vertex in the Voronoi diagram. \end{theorem} {\it Proof} Consider a Voronoi diagram $V(S)$ generated by a finite set of sensor locations $S$ in a Euclidean plane.
+Next, we state the following theorem, which will be helpful in our application of DSN area coverage for selecting the working direction of a particular sensor. \begin{theorem} The working direction of a sensor that maximizes coverage within its corresponding Voronoi cell is oriented toward a vertex of that Voronoi cell. \end{theorem} \begin{proof} Consider a Voronoi diagram $VD(S)$ generated by a finite set of sensor locations $S$ in a Euclidean plane.
 Each Voronoi cell is a convex polygon whose vertices are equidistant from at least three sensors.\\ Let us assume, if possible, there exists a point $P$ in a Voronoi cell that is farther from its associated sensor than any vertex of the cell.
 Since $P$ is not a vertex and is farther than a vertex, it must lie on the edge of the Voronoi cell.
 However, this assumption leads to a contradiction based on the following reasoning: \begin{enumerate} \item[$(1)$] Due to the convexity of the Voronoi cell, any infinitesimal displacement of $P$ along the edge, either left or right, remains within the cell.
 Consequently, no such perturbed point can exceed $P$ in distance from the sensor, contradicting the assumption that $P$ is the farthest point. \item[$(2)$] If both adjacent points to $P$ on an edge are equidistant from the sensor, the edge would form a circular arc centered at the sensor.
-However, Voronoi edges in a Euclidean diagram with finitely many sensors are always straight-line segments, leading to a contradiction—thus, such a point $P$ cannot exist. \end{enumerate} Thus, the farthest point within a Voronoi cell must always be at a vertex, proving that the optimal working direction of a sensor is towards a vertex.
+However, Voronoi edges in a Euclidean diagram with finitely many sensors are always straight-line segments, leading to a contradiction.
+Thus, such a point $P$ cannot exist. \end{enumerate} Hence, the farthest point within a Voronoi cell must always be at a vertex, proving that the optimal working direction of a sensor is towards a vertex. \end{proof}